 This measure was developed to be applicable to the following program types: TOS, NC, EREP.
 If applied to other program types, the measure savings should be verified.

 Definition of Efficient Equipment

-In order for this characterization to apply, the efficient equipment must be a Ground Source Heat Pump unit meeting the minimum ENERGY STAR efficiency level standards effective at the time of installation as detailed above.
+In order for this characterization to apply, the efficient equipment must be a Ground Source Heat Pump unit meeting the minimum ENERGY STAR efficiency level standards effective at the time of installation as detailed below: